 In addition, projects that originate through Transmission Owner planning will be posted on the PJM web site.
-This site will include all currently planned Baseline and newly planned Supplemental Projects and Transmission Owner Initiated projects from past RTEP cycles that are yet to be placed in-service).
-This website will provide tracking information about the status of listed projects and planned in-service dates.
-It will also include information regarding criteria, assumptions and availability of study cases.
+This site will include all currently planned baseline upgrades and newly planned Supplemental Projects and Transmission Owner Initiated projects from past RTEP cycles that are yet to be placed in-service).
+This website provides tracking information about the status of listed projects and planned in-service dates.
+It also includes information regarding criteria, assumptions and availability of study cases.